rinward23/AstroEngine/docs/ENV_VARS.md

   export DATABASE_URL="sqlite:///./dev.db"  # swap in your Postgres URL when needed
   ```

-  The helpers do not read `DB_URL`; ensure automation and developer machines
+  The helpers read only `DATABASE_URL`; ensure automation and developer
-  consistently set `DATABASE_URL` so the API and migration stack point at the
+  machines consistently set that variable so the API and migration stack point
-  same datastore.
+  at the same datastore.

 ## Skyfield kernels
 Searched in: `./kernels`, `~/.skyfield`, `~/.astroengine/kernels`.
 Use helper